HackYourFuture/Assignments/1-JavaScript/Week4/README.md

 **Folder:** `ex4-observable`

+> In previous exercises we combined the function to be tested and the unit test code in a single file.
+This was done for introductory purposes but it is not how it is done in practice.
+In practice we should have our unit tests as separate files and that is what we will do from now on.
+>
+> Unit tests should be run during development and maintenance only, using a test runner such as Jest (when you run `npm test` in this repo Jest is executed behind the scenes).
+When using unit tests (not all projects do) it is the developers responsibility to ensure that all tests pass before deploying the application code operationally.
+Note also that the `describe()`, `test()` and `expect()` global functions exist only in the Jest execution context.
+Elsewhere, e.g. when trying to run them directly in Node.js, these functions are non-existent and you will experience runtime errors, e.g. `ReferenceError: test is not defined`.

 A software pattern that you may encounter in the future is a construct called the **Observer Pattern**.
 It enables **subscribers** (which are usually functions) to **subscribe** to **notifications** from an **observable**.
 Any number of subscribers can subscribe.

 Consider the code below (from `ex4-observable.js`):